oracle/linux-uek/Documentation/filesystems/porting.rst

 no_llseek is gone; don't set .llseek to that - just leave it NULL instead.
 Checks for "does that file have llseek(2), or should it fail with ESPIPE" should be done by looking at FMODE_LSEEK in file->f_mode.

+---

+**mandatory**

+If ->rename() update of .. on cross-directory move needs an exclusion with directory modifications, do *not* lock the subdirectory in question in your ->rename() - it's done by the caller now [that item should've been added in 28eceeda130f "fs: Lock moved directories"].

+---

+**mandatory**

+On same-directory ->rename() the (tautological) update of .. is not protected by any locks; just don't do it if the old parent is the same as the new one.
+We really can't lock two subdirectories in same-directory rename - not without deadlocks.